That’s the total number of Same Day ACH payments processed in 2017.

 - Quickbooks (Intuit)

 Standalone ACH processors have a much smaller processing fee compared to their counterparts and are faster at processing transactions.
-However, these processors have a limited ecosystem in terms of offering alternative payment methods.
+However, these processors have a limited ecosystem in terms of offering alternative payment options.
 They also have a closed-loop system, where both parties must have an account in order to make an ACH transfer.

 Payment gateways and hybrid payment service providers, on the other hand, charge a high processing fee.
 Having said that, they also enable you to accept payments via multiple alternative methods, offer a whole host of solid integrations, and are easily scalable with your business.